The regular/organizational meeting was held starting at 6:30 p.m.

 The board approved a list of recommended workshops and in-service training sessions throughout the year for board members.

-The board approved the length of school term for the 2021-22 school year, as required by the school code.
-School districts must provide 180 days and a minimum of 1098 hours of pupil instruction.
+The board approved the length of school term for the 2019-20 school year, as required by the school code.
+School districts must have 180 days and provide and minimum of 1098 hours of pupil instruction.

 Superintendent Denney reported to the board members on the following: